Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-LOAD R4, [R0] #This copies the value at the memoriy address specified by R0 into R4.
+LOAD R4, [R0] ;This copies the value at the memoriy address specified by R0 into R4.
-LOAD R4, [R0+127] #This copies the value at the memoriy address specified by R0+127 into R4.
+LOAD R4, [R0+127] ;This copies the value at the memoriy address specified by R0+127 into R4.
 ```

 If the "Offset Enable Bit" is not set, the address can be changed using [Bit Manipulation](#applying-shifts-and-rotations-within-instructions):